j8mathis/divvy_analyze/pentaho/readme.md

 * Spoon

 ### What can kettle do?
 Kettle is a fantastic tool for pulling different data sources and performing analysis.
 Although a drag and drop tool it still has a decent learning curve.
 Kettle has the idea of jobs and transformations.
-Jobs are at a higher level and run steps sequentially; similar to a main function.
-You can create several different transformations and use a job to call each one in a particular order.
+You can create several different transformations and use a job to call each one in a particular order; similar to a main function.
 Transformations run all the steps in parallel, so there is no guarantee one step will complete before another.
 Things such as setting variables would need to be set in a previous transformation and passed in at runtime.

 The options, connectors, and tools seem endless.
 There are connectors to a wide range of data sources.
 Tools for sorting, ranking, filtering, aggregating, reading and writing files.
 There are tools where you can even write java, javascript, or python code.
 Finally there is an option to create a cluster to run transformations distributed across worker nodes.
+Pretty neat isn't it?

 ### Use cases